victoriacheng15/school-management-api/README.md

 make down V=1 # clear volume
 ```

 > By default, this uses PostgreSQL.
-To use Sqlite, set the environment variable `DATABASE_TYPE=postgresql` and ensure your PostgreSQL service is running (see `docker-compose.yml`).
+To use Sqlite, set the environment variable `DATABASE_TYPE=sqlite` and ensure your PostgreSQL service is running (see `docker-compose.yml`).

 ## 🧪 Interact with the API via Bash Script